-Nerve stimulation is a proven technology that includes stimulating something in the body with an implantable device that leads to a therapeutic benefit.
+Nerve stimulation is a proven technology that involves sending a message to a nerve in the body with an implantable device that leads to a therapeutic benefit.
 There are many medical problems that have been improved by devices, such as pacemakers and implantable stimulators for seizure disorders.
-For obstructive sleep apnea, a company called Inspire has developed an FDA-approved device that is being implanted in appropriate patients throughout the world with excellent results.
+For obstructive sleep apnea, a company called Inspire has developed an FDA-approved device upper airway stimulation device is being implanted in appropriate patients throughout the world with excellent results.

 While you are sleeping, the Inspire device monitors every breath you take.
-Based on your unique breathing patters, the system delivers mild stimulation to key airway muscles, allowing the airway to remain open during sleep.
+Based on your unique breathing patters, the system delivers a message to key airway muscles to open, which allows the airway to remain open during sleep.

 The Inspire system is fully implanted and consists of a breathing sensor lead and a stimulation lead, powered by a small battery.
 Using the handheld Inspire sleep remote, simply turn the therapy on before bed and off when you wake up.
 See the picture below, which shows the stimulation lead, generator, and sensor lead.